IcebreakerAudio/Crystal-Bowie/README.md

 ## Overview
 Over the years I have collected a few different clipping algoithms that all more or less accomplish the same thing, but with slight variations - mostly in the shape of the *knee* (or curve) of the soft clipping.

-So I created __Crystal Bowie__ as a way to quickly compare them in a neat little interface with some additional features to make is useful in production applications as well.
+So I created __Crystal Bowie__ as a way to quickly compare them in a neat little interface with some additional features to make it useful in production applications as well.

-None of these algorithms are new or groundbreaking, but I haven't seen them put together for comparison in a handy tool, so here it is.
+None of these algorithms are new or groundbreaking, but I just wanted to group them together for comparison in a handy tool, so here it is.

 ## The Plugin